 This builds on what we’ve delivered and learned so far.
 Significant work is already underway in each of these raw materials, including investment in agricultural science research, technology transfer, certification, and co-founding the Livelihoods Fund for Family Farming.

-For example our Sustainable Cocoa Initiative includes:
+For example, our Cocoa for Generations strategy includes:

 Over 20,000 farmers in India work hard every day to grow the mint we need for our products.
 Through the AdvanceMint program in India, over the next five years, we’re training more than 20,000 smallholder farmers in Uttar Pradesh in good agricultural practices.
 By 2025 we aim to improve productivity, reduce water consumption by 30% and improve the smallholder farmer’s incomes.